hamed-musallam/lerna-ontology-elements/README.md

 # lerna-ontology-elements

-it is a clone of https://github.com/NFDI4Chem/ontology-elements and we use lerna for manage packages
+it is a clone of https://github.com/NFDI4Chem/ontology-elements and we use lerna for manage packages ss